gudfit/gudfit/README.md

 Computer Hardware and Software Engineering Student
 --------------------------------------------------------------------------------------------------------

+* 🎓  Electrical Engineer and Computer Science Engineer
+* 🔧  Future Mechanical  and Deep learning Engineer
 * 🌍  I'm based in United Kingdom
-* 🧠  I'm learning Neuromorphic Computing and Deep learning
+* 🧠  I'm learning Neuromorphic Computing
 * 🤖  Very Interested in Neuromorphic Computing, Reverse Engineering and Quantitative programming
 * ⚡  I really like rabbits and cats 😊
 * (,,>﹏<,,) Ignore the name i made it when i was 17